0xNullLabs/ZWToken/contracts/README.md

      ↓
 Verify ZK proof (via ISnarkVerifier)
      ↓
-If withdrawUnderlying=false: Mint ZWToken to to address If withdrawUnderlying=true: Transfer out underlying tokens
+If redeem=false: Mint ZWToken to to address
+If redeem=true: Transfer out underlying tokens
      ↓
 Record commitment (if first receipt and minting)
 ```